trenderapp/trender-doc/docs/references.md

 ### Rate limit

 To prevent for spam, we limited the number of request by 900 for 15 minutes but we can change it at any time.
+It correspond to 1 by second.

 ### Error messages